 A small customary payment over and above the freight and BAF/BUC made to the master of the ship for his care and trouble.
 It is now generally included in the freight, as an additional percentage.
 It varies according to the usages of different ports and particular trades.

-Currency Adjustment Factor A freight surcharge or adjustment factor imposed by carrier’s to offset foreign currency fluctuations.
+Currency Adjustment Factor is a freight surcharge or adjustment factor imposed by carrier’s to offset foreign currency fluctuations.
 In some cases an emergency currency adjustment factor may be applied when a charge or rate has been originally published in a currency that is experiencing sustained or rapid decline.
-The CAF is charged as a percentage of the freight charge’s and ancillary charges.

 General Rate Increase which is applied by the individual shipping lines.
 The rate is subject to fluctuation. (also known as ERR)